 Agricultural Greenhouse Gas Inventory training

-New Zealand is leading the development of a new GHG Inventory training web-based course, which focuses on the emissions that are currently reported under the agricultural sector.
-The course is split into 5 components:
+New Zealand has developed a new GHG Inventory training web-based course, which focuses on the emissions that are currently reported under the agricultural sector.
+The course is split into 3 components:

 Spanish Inventory Network